dasaed/python-basics/flask/README.md

 # flask
 Flask is a useful library for building Python websites.
 It's a light-weight package, and may not be as powerful as django, but for "on-the-go" sort of projects, it can be very useful.
+Some important notes about flask:
+  * flask uses jinja to parse python code into html templates

 ## Folder Structure